How to Sell a Business in New Jersey and Pennsylvania (2026 Guide for Owners) Sell a business New Jersey Sell a business Pennsylvania

 Timeline to Sell a Business

-Most transactions take 4–8 months, broken down into:
+Most transactions take 4–8 months, broken down into several key phases:

 Valuation and preparation